Differentials

 Exam

-erythema migrans, arthritis, facial palsy, peripheral neuropathy[108][109]
+erythema migrans, fever, headache, myalgias, fatigue, arthritis or arthralgia, facial palsy, peripheral neuropathy

 1st investigation